SSS Monthly Contribution in 2024: Table, Calculation, Benefits & Payment Guide

 What is the new SSS contribution table starting 2023?

-The monthly contributions to the SSS Fund recently increased to 14% this 2023 from 13% last year.
+The monthly contributions to the SSS Fund recently increased to 14% in 2023 from 13% last year.
 As a result, there have also been adjustments to the contribution table.
 Furthermore, the breakdown of the employer and employee share is as follows:

-Empoyer Share: 0.095 or 9.5%
+Employer Share: 0.095 or 9.5%

 Employee Share: 0.045 or 4.5%